-Gullit, though, says he expected his former team to sink to this level as it has been constantly downgrading the squad for years and feels his former teammate Seedorf must be given at least a year before he can be judged in his maiden coaching job.
+Gullit, though, says he expected his former team to sink to this level as they have been constantly downgrading the squad for years and feels his former team-mate Seedorf must be given at least a year before he can be judged in his maiden coaching job.

 "In Italy it is always that if you don’t win, you're soon to be scrapped.
 But Seedorf couldn’t change anything, starting with the players.

 "Honestly, to assess his impact will take at least a year.
 It is wrong to think that replacing him will solve everything."

 Gullit then turned his attention to club CEO Adriano Galliani and president Silvio Berlusconi the former of whom he thinks is going nowhere while casting doubt on the latter's commitment to the cause.